uw-dims/dims-tp/docs/source/schedules.rst

 form of **expected_value** class tests) that can be integrated into the system provisioning and Ansible configuration processes to assist with regression testing and acceptance testing of bugfix and feature branches prior to making new releases.
-The use of the `TAP`_-compiant `Bats`_ program, and `Robot Framework`_ (see Section :ref:`swtable`), will eventually allow an automated test and report generation flow that could support more frequent tesing with less staff time required to perform the testing.
+The use of the `TAP`_-compliant `Bats`_ program, and `Robot Framework`_ (see Section :ref:`swtable`), will eventually allow an automated test and report generation flow that could support more frequent testing with less staff time required to perform the testing.

 .. _Robot Framework: http://robotframework.org/